retropc/REAL/README.md

 ### What are the downsides?

 Since the application reduces audio sample buffer size, the buffer runs out faster and needs to be refilled more frequently.
 This increases the odds of audible audio cracks appearing when the CPU is busy and unable to keep up.

+### Changes from upstream

+- auto-updating removed
+- now runs either foreground or as a background application
+- switch from msvc to mingw
+- github builds now executable for us